himmAllRight/himmAllRight-source/content/post/setting-up-pass.md

 #### pass

-It should be noted to actualy *get* stored passwords, just use `pass` with the password entry location.
+It should be noted to actually *get* stored passwords, just use `pass` with the password entry location.
 Optionally, use the `-c` flag to copy the password (first line if a multi-line entry) to the clipboard instead of spewing it into the terminal.